MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/talent-financeandoperations-integration.md

 The areas where this can occur are Worker, which uses Personnel number to make the match, and Positions.
 Jobs do not use number sequences, as a result, if the same job ID is present in both Talent and Finance and Operations, the Talent information will overwrite the Finance and Operations information.

-To keep the ID issue from occurring, you can either add a prefix on the [number sequence](https://docs.microsoft.com/en-us/dynamics365/unified-operations/fin-and-ops/organization-administration/number-sequence-overview?toc=/dynamics365/unified-operations/talent/toc.json), or set a beginning number on the number sequence that is beyond the range of the other system.
+To prevent issues with duplicate IDs, you can either add a prefix on the [number sequence](https://docs.microsoft.com/en-us/dynamics365/unified-operations/fin-and-ops/organization-administration/number-sequence-overview?toc=/dynamics365/unified-operations/talent/toc.json), or set a beginning number on the number sequence that is beyond the range of the other system.

 The location ID used for worker address isn't part of a number sequence.
-When integrating worker address from Talent to Finance and Operations, if the worker address already exists in Finance and Operations, a duplicate address record may be created.
+When integrating a worker address from Talent to Finance and Operations, if the worker address already exists in Finance and Operations, a duplicate address record may be created.

 The following illustration shows an example of a template mapping in Data Integrator.